yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 Note that the authoritative definition of UTF-8 is in section 2.5 of {{UNICODE}}.

 # Common implementation concerns
-This section describes some common concerns that may arise when producing or parsing CSV files.
-These are not part of the formal definition of CSV and are included for awareness only.
+This section describes some common concerns that may arise during generation or parsing CSV files.
+These are not part of the formal definition of CSV and are included for awareness.
 Implementers may also use other means to handle these use cases including approaches like {{CSVW}}.

 ## Null values